-Commission on Culture, United Cities and Local Governments
+United Cities and Local Government

 CDN shares the Commission for Culture’s goal of the recognition of culture as a fundamental aspect of public policy, along with other policy areas relating to society, economy and environment.
 The organisations collaborate to promote cultural development in local government in Australia, and the Asia-Pacific.
 Specific activities include the 2011 Conference led by CDN organized with UCLG-Asia Pacific region, Culture: A New Way of Thinking for Local Government, Melbourne

 CDN has partnered with the Victorian Health Promotion Foundation on a number of initiatives over several years.
-Currently the two organisations collaborate on the Castanet community arts initiative.
-Recent joint projects include the LEAP and Community Consent and the Arts projects.
+Previous joint initiatives and projects have included the Castanet community arts initiative, the LEAP project and Community Consent and the Arts project.